Code-Institute-Submissions/dybacz-theambertree_JulyResub/README.md

 **Dashboard**

-* Home - Will include metrics and todays bookings and recently cancelled bookings etc.
+* Home - Will include metrics and todays bookings and recently canceled bookings etc.
     ![Dashboard Home](/static/images/readme/dashboard_home.png)
-* Tables - Staff users create, update and delete tables with capcities for each of the tables in the restaurant.
+* Tables - Staff users create, update and delete tables with capacities for each of the tables in the restaurant.
     ![Dashboard Tables](/static/images/readme/dashboard_tables.png)
 * Times - Staff users create, update and delete time slots, all is needed is a start time and the end time is auto generated as start time + 90 mins.
     ![Dashboard Times](/static/images/readme/dashboard_times.png)
 * Schedule - Staff users create, update and delete empty booking slots, these booking slots become available and can be booked through the booking form on the main site or through the booking tab in the dashboard.
     ![Dashboard Schedule](/static/images/readme/dashboard_schedule.png)
 * Bookings - Staff users create, update and cancel Bookings for the restaurant.
-ALl booking that have been booked or cancelled will show here.
+All booking that have been booked or canceled will show here.
     ![Dashboard Bookings](/static/images/readme/dashboard_bookings.png)
 * Food - Staff users create, update and delete items which are visible on front page food menu.
     ![Dashboard Food](/static/images/readme/dashboard_food.png)